chart21/hpmpc/README.md

 ## Input

-Input will be read from the files in `MP-SPDZ/Input/`
+Input will be read from the files in [MP-SPDZ/Input/](MP-SPDZ/Input/)

-- public input will be read from `PUB_INPUT`
+- public input will be read from [PUB-INPUT](MP-SPDZ/Input/PUB-INPUT)
 - private input will be read from `INPUT-P<player_number>-0-<vec>`
     - `<player_number>`: is the number associate with a specific player.
     - `<vec>`: is always `0`